cdrummey216/whoami/README.md

 A man was once a child and a florist could sell their business.
 So, in this way, answers to the question "who am i?" are subject to change over time.

-Identifying as <i>the one who asked</i> positions the "asker" as an active participant in the curation of their identity.
+Identifying as ***the one who asked*** positions the "asker" as an active participant in the curation of their identity.
 From this perspective, the individual has the ability to accept or reject a given answer at any time.
 If a routine of asking and answering "who am i?" is established, then each answer can be assessed individually or as a trend over time and used to distinguish desirable and undesirable attributes and qualities.
 When combined with a free will, this ability allows the "asker" to decide who they are, in thoughts and actions.

 # AN ENGINE FOR IDENTITY
-This question, as a routine, is the engine for identity. <i>The one who asks</i> is seeking an answer and therefore possesses the power to accept or reject an answer.
+This question, as a routine, is the engine for identity. ***The one who asks*** is seeking an answer and therefore possesses the power to accept or reject an answer.
 The routine becomes a reference point on which one can build their active identification, or, accummulate the things that they identify with.

 # FREE WILL AND IDENTITY
 The product of a free will is an identity.
 An identity is the culmination of an individual's choices for active identification,